tamimmurad/Algae-Bacteria/metagenomics_tools_comparison/README.md

 - Analysing the performances of the tools in terms of detection with confusion matrix (true and false positives).
 - Different methods to enhance further on the tools minimizing false positives by complexity filtering and overlap.

-Note:
+*Note:*
-1- The batch scripts used have headers that are specific to UPPMAX (Uppsala Multidisciplinary Center for Advanced Computational Science).
+1. The batch scripts used have headers that are specific to UPPMAX (Uppsala Multidisciplinary Center for Advanced Computational Science).
 Therefore, make sure that these headers are not being used when you run the scripts on another cluster or locally.
-2- The file steps.txt contains the steps to do these analysis without explaination.
+2. The file steps.txt contains the steps to do these analysis without explaination.

 ## Methodology